cztomczak/cefpython/docs/Migration-guide.md

 for High DPI support.
 In previous versions the default value was "system_dpi" and if you have set it explicitilly in your application, then you should change it to an empty string now.

+## v66.0+ Linux patch that fixed HTTPS cache problems on pages with certificate errors was disabled

+See Issue [#125](../../../issues/125) for more details.